This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Episode #45 - “Sarah Dadush: Can Contracts Support Promoting Responsible Business?” is no exception.
 In this episode Richard Howitt, host of the podcast series and pioneer in the field of corporate disclosure and former Member of the European Parliament, talks to Sarah Dadush, writer and professor in business and human rights at Rutgers Law School and founder of the Responsible Contracting Project, the mission of which is to improve human rights in global supply chains through innovative contracting practices, about a “different way of doing contracts where there is a shared responsibility where suppliers have their obligations of course, but so do buyers and where the rights of people affected by the company are also properly respected and supported.”

-Listen here to hear more on the “magic of a contract that places shared responsibility at the heart of it”:
+Listen here to learn more on the “magic of a contract that places shared responsibility at the heart of it” by the use of the three Rs of responsible contracting: 1.)
+Responsible allocation of risks and responsibilities, 2.)
+Responsible purchasing practices, and 3.)
+Remediation first.

 Tags

-responsible business, podcast, due diligence, ESG, english
+responsible business, podcast, due diligence, esg, english